apache/shardingsphere/docs/document/content/faq/_index.en.md

 Answer:

 1. Third-party database tools will send some SQL query metadata when connecting to ShardingSphere-Proxy.
-When ShardingSphere-Proxy does not create a `database` or does not add a `resource`, ShardingSphere-Proxy cannot execute SQL.
+When ShardingSphere-Proxy does not create a `database` or does not add a `Storage Unit`, ShardingSphere-Proxy cannot execute SQL.
-2. It is recommended to create `database` and `resource` first, and then use third-party database tools to connect.
+2. It is recommended to create `database` and `storage unit` first, and then use third-party database tools to connect.
-3. Please refer to [Related introduction](/en/user-manual/shardingsphere-proxy/distsql/syntax/rdl/resource-definition/) the details about `resource`.
+3. Please refer to [Related introduction](/en/user-manual/shardingsphere-proxy/distsql/syntax/rdl/storage-unit-definition/) the details about `storage unit`.

 ## Sharding